Dr. James Lane

 As a free-lance writer he has written more than 100 articles, topics ranging from technical pieces to profiles of national celebrities.
 His academic research interests include ethical frameworks, ethical dilemmas, educator codes of ethics, autoethnography, narrative analysis, constructivism, school leadership, school organization, and K-12 curriculum.

-His summary of the No Child Left Behind Act of 2001 appears in the Encyclopedia of Middle Grades Education, 2nd edition (2016).
-In production is an individual chapter entitled “Narrative of a White Male Principal: An Apologia” for I Am What I Become: Constructing An Identity as a Lifelong Learner, to be published by Information Age.
+His summary of the _No Child Left Behind Act of 2001_ appears in the _Encyclopedia of Middle Grades Education, 2nd edition_ (2016).
+In production is an individual chapter entitled “Narrative of a White Male Principal: An Apologia” for _I Am What I Become: Constructing An Identity as a Lifelong Learner,_ to be published by Information Age.
 His academic presentations have focused on ethical dilemmas in school leadership.
 He is completing an analysis of the teacher codes of ethics of the 50 American states to reflect the ethical guidance that states provide their teachers.
-He recently completed a book review of John Goodlad’s memoir Romances with Schools, which will appear in the Fall 2017 edition of the Mid-Western Educational Researcher
+He recently completed a book review of John Goodlad’s memoir _Romances with Schools_, which will appear in the Fall 2017 edition of the _Mid-Western Educational Researcher_.

 He is currently conducting a narrative analysis of the experiences of beginning teachers.
 He has served as a peer reviewer of proposals for the American Educational Research Association Conference and serves as an Editorial Board member and peer reviewer for _The Qualitative Report_.
 He will be presenting a discussion entitled “Phenomenology of Practice: The Application of Hermeneutic Phenomenology in a Case Study of Middle School Infrastructure” at _The Qualitative Report Conference_ in January 2018.
 Above all, he appreciates the opportunity to share his knowledge and skills with students and colleagues, as well as helping CEITR affiliates achieve their research, presentation, and publishing goals.